 Texas Higher Education Coordinating Board: www.thecb.state.tx.us

-A: You can complete the FAFSA after January 1st.
+A: You can complete the FAFSA on October 1st.
 That gets the process started.
 The University of Houston will not make a decision on your financial aid until you have been admitted into a degree program.
 We will automatically mail you any additional information that you need to apply.
 You can complete the FAFSA online at http://www.fafsa.ed.gov/.
 You should not wait until you have been admitted to complete the FAFSA.

 A: It is incumbent upon the applicant to notify us of address changes.

 A: Decisions are made on a rolling basis, and all decisions will be made by mid-May.
 We understand that some schools may notify you, and therefore require a deposit from you, earlier than that.
 You will need to decide whether to play it safe and put down a deposit on a school you may not attend.
 We cannot act more quickly on your application because you heard from another school first.

 Q: If I am not accepted during the early decision process, will my application be held and reviewed for regular decision?

 A: Because the same review process is utilized for both early and regular decision applications, we will not hold early decision applications for re-review in the regular decision process.